-STRATEGIC INVESTMENTS: UNDERSTAND OUR IMPACT

-Initiatives that support this strategy will build an understanding of why culture is important to the success of a community.
+STRATEGIC INVESTMENTS: UNDERSTAND OUR IMPACT STRATEGY 2.2 INCREASE COMMUNITY AWARENESS AND STAKEHOLDER KNOWLEDGE OF THE BENEFITS AND IMPACT OF CULTURE IN THE COMMUNITY Initiatives that support this strategy will build an understanding of why culture is important to the success of a community.
 Initiatives will support the sharing of the data collected in Strategy 2.1.
+How could this be achieved?

-Initiatives that support this strategy will continue to position Kelowna as a destination for cultural tourism and promote cultural activities that enhance the experiences of tourists who are visiting Kelowna for other reasons.
+STRATEGY 2.3 BUILD ON THE ROLE OF THE CREATIVE SECTOR IN TOURISM AND ECONOMIC DEVELOPMENT Initiatives that support this strategy will continue to position Kelowna as a destination for cultural tourism and promote cultural activities that enhance the experiences of tourists who are visiting Kelowna for other reasons.
 These initiatives will also highlight culture's positive effect on the economy and build on its impact.
+How could this be achieved?